-Specific objective of IROP Activity Regulation to be used as a basis for granting an exemption from the ban on State aid 3.2 eGovernment Cybersecurity Specific information and communication systems and infrastructure The Specific Objective will only support projects that do not constitute State aid within the meaning of Article 107(1) TFEU.
+Specific objective of IROP Activity Regulation to be used as a basis for granting an exemption from the ban on State aid stocks and making them available 3.2 eGovernment Cybersecurity Specific information and communication systems and infrastructure The Specific Objective will only support projects that do not constitute State aid within the meaning of Article 107(1) TFEU.
 3.3 Acquisition of spatial plans Acquisition of regulatory plans not replacing planning decisions Acquisition of planning studies The Specific Objective will support projects that do not constitute State aid.
 If projects meet the definition of State aid, they will be supported in accordance with Commission Regulation (EU) No 1407/2013 on the application of Articles 107 and 108 TFEU to de minimis aid.
 4.1 Activities meeting the targets set in SCLLD In Specific Objective 4.1, State aid will be dealt with according to individual specific objectives.
 4.2 Preparatory support activities Operating activities Animation activities The Specific Objective will only support projects that do not constitute State aid within the meaning of Article 107(1) TFEU.
 5.1 Management, implementation and monitoring of the programme Support for administrative capacity Support for applicants and beneficiaries Publicity and promotion The Specific Objective will only support projects that do not constitute State aid within the meaning of Article 107(1) TFEU.
-6.1 Development, modernization and strengthening of the resilience of the backbone network of healthcare providers with regard to potential threats Development and increase in resilience of care providers for particularly vulnerable patients Increasing the preparedness of entities involved in dealing with threats Strengthening the equipment of the basic units of the IRS with technology, equipment, and protective means Stations of basic IRS units Education and training centres of IRS units IRS information technology The State aid conditions for activities in Specific Objective 6.1 are based on rules set out under the specific objectives relevant for the planned activities.
-For new activities, the State aid conditions will be set out in the relevant call.
+6.1 Development, modernization and strengthening of the resilience of the backbone network of healthcare providers with regard to potential threats Development and increase in resilience of care providers for particularly vulnerable patients Increasing the preparedness of entities involved in dealing with threats Strengthening the equipment of the basic units of the IRS with technology equipment The State aid conditions for activities in Specific Objective 6.1 are based on rules set out under the specific objectives relevant for the planned activities.
+For new activities, the State aid conditions will be set out in the relevant call. technology, equipment, and protective means Stations of basic IRS units Education and training centres of IRS units

-Specific objective of IROP Activity Regulation to be used as a basis for granting an exemption from the ban on State aid Social infrastructure with an increased energy efficiency 7.1 Support for administrative capacityPublicity and promotion The Specific Objective will only support projects that do not constitute State aid within the meaning of Article 107(1) TFEU.
+Specific objective of IROP Activity Regulation to be used as a basis for granting an exemption from the ban on State aid IRS information technology Social infrastructure with an increased energy efficiency 7.1 Support for administrative capacityPublicity and promotion The Specific Objective will only support projects that do not constitute State aid within the meaning of Article 107(1) TFEU.
+8.1 Support for refugees from Ukraine The Specific Objective will only support projects that do not constitute State aid within the meaning of Article 107(1) TFEU.
+9.1 REACT-EU Support for refugees from Ukraine The Specific Objective will only support projects that do not constitute State aid within the meaning of Article 107(1) TFEU.